CalCAN’s success is dependent on our strong, collaborative network.

 Action informed by the field

-Two advisory councils ground our work in sound science, best practice, and the experience of California’s farmers and ranchers.
+Two separate advisory councils also ground our work in sound science, best practice, and the experience of California’s farmers and ranchers.

 To address agricultural harms and injustice, we listen to and consult on policy strategies with farmworker and environmental justice advocates.